Villa di Mondeggi

 The Villa di Mondeggi is a villa located south to Florence (Italy), on the territories of the cities of Bagno a Ripoli, Impruneta and Greve in Chianti.
-Since 2014, the arable land, olive groves and some of the buildings are occupied by a group reclaiming the land to be managed in accordance with the principles of the commons,.
+Since 2014, the arable land, olive groves and some of the buildings are occupied by a group reclaiming the land to be managed in accordance with the principles of the commons.

 History

 First written traces about the villa came from the monks of Vallombrosa Abbey and indicate a probable construction during the 14th century.
 The first known owners were the Bardi family from Florence who, in 1427, sold the villa to the Portinai family, who, in turn, offered the villa to the hospital of Santa Maria Nuova in 1488.
 The villa was bought by the della Gherardesca family in 1538.
 In 1610, a private chapel was built but the cult practice was authorised only 45 years later, by Pope Alexander VII.
 A public chapel was built in 1710.
 In 1862, the count Ugolino delle Gherardesca ordered works of enlargement and embellishment by the architects Angelo Foggi and Vincenzo Buffi.
 Internal decoration was made by Olimpio Bandinelli.
-In 1938, the della Gherardesca family sell the villa, which after two other private owners, was bought by the province of Florence in 1964.
+In 1938, the della Gherardesca family sold the villa, which, after passing through two other private owners, was bought by the province of Florence in 1964.
 The arable land, vineyards and olive groves were, from this time, exploited by a public agricultural company.